asteris-llc/converge/docs/content/getting-started.md

 {{< /note >}}

 A predicate is a special kind of go text template.
 It's evaluated in two passes.
-In the first pass `lookups` and `params` are rendered as they would be for any other converge string.
-In the second pass the rendered string is wrapped in `{{` and `}}` and then re-evaluated as a function that should evaluate to `true` or `false`.
+In the first pass, `lookup`s and `param`s are rendered as they would be for any other converge string.
+In the second pass, the rendered string is wrapped in `{{` and `}}` and then re-evaluated as a function that should evaluate to `true` or `false`.
 The two-pass rendering is the reason why you are able to use functions like `eq` and `and` without quoting them in